Raising Miranda: Production

-Despite its rather grim premise — a wife and mother abandoning her family — the show was billed as a situation comedy, the humor being derived from the Donald Marshack character's challenges in parenting after the departure of his wife.
+Despite its rather grim premise — a wife and mother abandoning her family — the show was billed as a situation comedy, the humor being derived from Donald Marshak's challenges in parenting after the departure of his wife.

-Portraying Donald's brother-in-law and Miranda's uncle, Russell, Bryan Cranston appeared in his first regular primetime television role in Raising Miranda.
+Portraying Donald's brother-in-law and Miranda's uncle Russell, Bryan Cranston appeared in his first regular primetime television role in Raising Miranda.

 Reception

 Raising Miranda received generally poor reviews from critics.

 Broadcast history

 Raising Miranda aired on CBS on Saturday nights at 8:30 p.m.
 Eastern Time, up against NBC's hit sitcom Amen.
 It premiered on November 5, 1988.
 After seven episodes averaged a poor 6.0 rating, CBS cancelled the series.
 Its last episode was broadcast on December 31, 1988, leaving two of its nine episodes unaired.